hansonmcoombs/training-basic_python/sphinx/source/functions.rst

 There are heaps of already developed functions that probably do almost exactly what you need to do, but in order to use them you need to understand what an existing function does and it's quirks.
-The best source of knowledge for this is the function documentation of a given function.
+The best source of knowledge for this is the function documentation.
 It can take a bit of time to get good at interpreting documentation, so let's make a start of it.
 To start we'll look at the the built in function to enumerate iterables *enumerate()*.
 Original documentation is `here <https://docs.python.org/3/library/functions.html#enumerate>`_, but it is included here as well: